hendrik-schulte/UnityEnhanced/StateMachine/README.md

 This allows you to use the state machine as a template and use it for example in a prefab.
 Every StateListener referencing a state of this state machine will now have an instance key field.
 This is used to access an instance of your state machine.
 You can assign any *UnityEngine.Object* as a key.
 For prefabs you can use the root GameObject as a key.
+Every prefab now has its own instance of the state machine.

 ## Going deeper: Networked State Machines

 By checking the *PUN Sync* check box you can sync the state machine within a [Photon Unity Networking](https://www.photonengine.com/en/PUN) system.
 State changes are propagated towards other players automatically.
 Works with *Instanced State Machines* as well.
+All state assets need to be placed within the root of a Resources folder with a unique name.
+You need a *Photon Sync* Component somewhere in your scene.